-The Parks Department has already made a significant commitment to the renovation of Columbus Park.
+The Parks Department has made a significant commitment to the renovation of Columbus Park.
 According to UPARR guidelines municipalities may apply annually to receive funds for the improvement of one park per municipality.
 The Parks Department selected Columbus Park to receive the UPARR grant.

-The Columbus Park pavilion project has received support from an extensive list of local civic institutions, including the Asian American Youth Center, Chinatown YMCA, Chinese American Planning Council, Coalition for Asian American Children and Families, Indochina Sino-American Community Center, New York Asian Women's Center, United East Athletic Association, and the American Institute of Architects.
-Plans for the rehabilitation of the park have received the support of varied elected officials, including: State Assembly Speaker Sheldon Silver, Council Member Alan Gerson, Congressman Jerrold Nadler, State Senator Thomas Duane, and Manhattan Borough President C. Virginia Fields.
+The Columbus Park pavilion project received support from an extensive list of local civic institutions, including the Asian American Youth Center, Chinatown YMCA, Chinese American Planning Council, Coalition for Asian American Children and Families, Indochina Sino-American Community Center, New York Asian Women's Center, United East Athletic Association, and the American Institute of Architects.
+Plans for the rehabilitation of the park received the support of varied elected officials, including: State Assembly Speakers, Council Members Congressman, State Senators, and Manhattan Borough Presidents.